laracasts/Laravel-5-Generators-Extended/readme.md

 - `php artisan make:migration:schema create_posts_table --schema="title:string, body:text, excerpt:string:nullable"`
 - `php artisan make:migration:schema remove_excerpt_from_posts_table --schema="excerpt:string:nullable"`

+#### Models

 Now, when you create a migration, you typically want a model to go with it, right?
-By default, we'll go ahead and create an Eloquent model to go with your migration.
+By default, this package won't create a model to go with the migration.
+But it could.
+Just specify `--model=true` and it will do that for you:
-This means, if you run, say:

 ```
-php artisan make:migration:schema create_dogs_table --schema="name:string"
+php artisan make:migration:schema create_dogs_table --schema="name:string" --model=true
 ```

-You'll get a migration, populated with the schema... and if you pass ```--model=true``` you'll also get an Eloquent model at `app/Dog.php`.
+#### Migration Path

 If you wish to specify a different path for your migration file, you can use the `--path` option like so:

 ```
 php artisan make:migration:schema create_dogs_table --path=\database\migrations\pets
 ```